Parliamentarian gives Democrats potential new tool for reconciliation in early ruling - KION546

 The ruling is a key step for Democrats as they weigh their options for moving infrastructure legislation, potentially giving them a route to pass new legislation without Republican votes.
 It’s important to note, however, that some details are still going to have to be worked out with the parliamentarian, and it was not immediately clear whether it could be used to pass President Joe Biden’s infrastructure plan.

+The infrastructure plan — the White House’s next major legislative push — has garnered quick pushback from Republicans who have argued it’s too expensive and encompasses overly partisan programs.
+The immediate clash along party lines had prompted Democrats to explore revisiting the same arcane budget process they employed to pass Biden’s Covid relief package without any Republican support even before the President formally unveiled his proposal last week.

-“The Parliamentarian has advised that a revised budget resolution may contain budget reconciliation instructions.
-This confirms the Leader’s interpretation of the Budget Act and allows Democrats additional tools to improve the lives of Americans if Republican obstruction continues,” Senate Majority Leader Chuck Schumer’s spokesman Justin Goodman told CNN in a statement Monday.
+Senate Majority Leader Chuck Schumer’s spokesman told CNN in a statement Monday that “the Parliamentarian has advised that a revised budget resolution may contain budget reconciliation instructions.
+This confirms the Leader’s interpretation of the Budget Act and allows Democrats additional tools to improve the lives of Americans if Republican obstruction continues.”

-“While no decisions have been made on a legislative path forward using Section 304 and some parameters still need to be worked out, the Parliamentarian’s opinion is an important step forward that this key pathway is available to Democrats if needed,” Goodman continued.
+“While no decisions have been made on a legislative path forward using Section 304 and some parameters still need to be worked out, the Parliamentarian’s opinion is an important step forward that this key pathway is available to Democrats if needed,” spokesman Justin Goodman said.

+A Democratic Senate aide familiar with the parliamentarian’s ruling told CNN on Monday “there is no doubt that this was good news,” but cautioned that there will likely need to be more rulings before Democrats could move forward using the reconciliation process to advance the President’s infrastructure plan.
+“But there is still a great deal that needs to be worked out,” the aide said.
+“This was just the opening salvo in what will be a long and complicated process.”

+Democrats had used the divisive procedural tool to pass Biden’s $1.9 trillion Covid relief plan last month by allowing lawmakers to bypass the 60-vote threshold typically required for breaking filibusters and moving legislation forward.

 Comments